nupurkmr9/vision-aided-gan/README.md

 ## Quantitative Comparison
 <img src="images/lsun_eval.jpg" width="800px"/><br>
 Our method outperforms recent GAN training methods by a large margin, especially in limited sample setting.
 For LSUN Cat, we achieve similar FID as StyleGAN2 trained on the full dataset using only $0.7\%$ of the dataset.
+On the full dataset, our method improves FID by 1.5x to 2x on cat, church, and horse categories of LSUN.

 ## Example Results
 Below, we show visual comparisons between the baseline StyleGAN2-ADA and our model (Vision-aided GAN) for the